Structural

 // The Subject interface

-interface GuitarRecording {
+interface Cabinet {

 }

-// The RealSubject
+// The RealSubject - expensive to create

-class HighQualityRecording implements GuitarRecording {
+class HighQualityCabinet implements Cabinet {

-private filePath: string;
+private irFile: string;

-constructor(filePath: string) {
+constructor(irFile: string) {

 }

-private loadRecording(): void {
+private loadImpulseResponse(): void {

 }